 No word yet on whether the government is signing on.

-For more information on environmental prizes and related topics, look over the links on the next page.
+For more information on environmental prizes and related topics, look over the links below.